 Breaking New England’s Coal Addiction

 On paper, coal looks like one of the cheapest ways to produce electricity.
-But the heavy costs it exacts on New England’s environment, the health of our families, and our economy are too big to justify.
+But the heavy costs to the health of our families, businesses, and New England’s environment were too big to justify.

 CLF in Action

-With tenacious legal and policy advocacy, CLF challenged coal plants across New England for violating environmental regulations and harming public health.
-We showed that these outdated plants made people sick, were uneconomic, and stood in the way of progress towards clean energy.
+CLF challenged coal plants across New England for violating environmental regulations and harming public health.
+We showed that these outdated plants made people sick and stood in the way of progress towards clean energy.

-CLF worked with local communities, decision makers, and the regional electric grid operator to pursue alternatives that would allow for a swift and responsible phase out of coal from New England’s energy mix.
+CLF worked with local communities, decision makers, and the regional electric grid operator to pursue alternatives that would allow for a swift and responsible phase out of coal.
 Our advocacy paid off: By 2017, Massachusetts’ “filthy five” coal plants were shut down for good – including New England’s biggest coal plant, Brayton Point Station in Somerset, Massachusetts.

 What’s Next